bitmarck-service/base32check/docs/README.md

 Part of the base32check1 algorithm is a [primitive polynomial](http://mathworld.wolfram.com/PrimitivePolynomial.html).
 We have selected the primitive polynomial to be 1 + x + x<sup>3</sup> + x<sup>4</sup> + x<sup>5</sup>.
-As a consequence, the checksum computed by our various implementations is different from the one computed in the [original Javascript implementation](https://github.com/espadrine/base32check) of Thaddée Tyl, where the primitive polynomial is 1 + x<sup>2</sup> + x<sup>5</sup>.
+As a consequence, the checksum computed by our various implementations is different from the one computed by the [original Javascript implementation](https://github.com/espadrine/base32check) from Thaddée Tyl, where the primitive polynomial is 1 + x<sup>2</sup> + x<sup>5</sup>.